bobvanderlinden/probot-auto-merge/README.md

 # * squash: combines all changes from the pull request into a single commit and places the commit on top of the base of the pull request
 # For more information see https://help.github.com/articles/about-pull-request-merges/
 mergeMethod: merge

+# Blocking labels are the labels that can be attached to a pull request to make sure the pull request is not being automatically merged.
+blockingLabels:
+- blocked

+# Whenever required labels are configured, pull requests will only be automatically merged whenever all of these labels are attached to a pull request.
+requiredLabels:
+- merge
 ```

 ## Development